nilariahi/COMP2521_H17A/README.md

-# COMP2521_H17A
+# COMP2521 24T1 Tutorial Code
-A place to share all tut code for UNSW's COMP2521 H17A class.
+A place to share all tut code for UNSW's COMP2521 H13A and H17A classes.

 Organised by week:
 * [Week 1:](week01) linked lists